krtakehomes/DessertCookbook/README.md

 **Steps:**
 1. Clone this repository or download it as a `.zip` file.
-2. Navigate into the `DessertCookbook` folder.
+2. Navigate into the top-level folder.
 3. Open the `DessertCookbook.xcodeproj` file in Xcode.
+You may need to trust this file within Xcode.
 4. Once Xcode finishes indexing the project files, click the Run button or press `⌘ + b`.
+The app install and first launch may take a moment.

-The application will appear in your simulator under the name _Desserts_.
+The app will appear in your simulator under the name _Desserts_.

 ## Design Approach